JerrySchonenberg/PCG-2D_map/README.md

 4. **Add plants to the biomes**; Trees and bushes are generated in `FOREST` and `DIRT`.
 The probability for vegetation to spawn on a pixel for `FOREST` and `DIRT` is specified with `P_VEGETATION` and `P_VEGETATION_DIRT` respectively.
 5. **Add villages to the landscape**; for every pixel is a probability `P_VILLAGE` that it becomes the origin of a village.
 Then, if this is case, in a radius of `SIZE_VILLAGE_X` and `SIZE_VILLAGE_Y`, for every pixel is determined whether it becomes a house (probability is `P_HOUSE`).
 The origin of the village is saved for later.
 Villages can only generate in or nearby the `GRASS` biome and not on water.
 6. **Add vulcanos, boats and flags**; based on their respective probabilities, vulcanos, boats and flags can be generated in the map.
 Vulcanos and flags are exclusive to the `SNOW` biome, while the boats are exclusive to `WATER`.
-7. **Connect (some of) the villages with roads**; as mentioned in the previous step, the origin of every village is saved.
+7. **Connect (some of) the villages with roads**; as mentioned in a previous step, the origin of every village is saved.
 Here, these origins are connected by road with a probability `P_ROAD`.
 Thereby, if the distance (Euclidian distance) between these origins is larger than `MAX_DIST`, then no road is generated.
 Then, with the use of the Euclidian distance, the shortest path between the two origins is generated.

 The steps mention various settings and probabilities; these are defined in `settings.py` with their effect described.
 There are also definitions regarding the color of biomes, houses and roads.
 The current settings are finetuned for a resolution of 1280x720 (720p).